tannerbroberts/G-MART15/stories.md

   - Be able to user the admin account somehow, ssh commandline, whatever, just need admin access
 - Write the connection code that hooks up the express server to the MySQL server (5 connection pool limit)

+# Story 10 Main Menu Meat
+Main Menu Screen: Core Elements
+- Welcome/Header
+- Display a welcoming message and the logged-in user’s username (the one that they chose after creating an account)
+- Prominently show the user's total winnings and other basic stats
+	- Games played
+- New Game Section
+- Join/Create game text box: User enters a desired tableID (max 20 characters).
+- Button: join/create
+- On submit, attempts to create a table with that ID.
+	- Send a request to create a table
+		- Response should have success or failure
+			- Connect to the table socket connection with the response (don't do this on the main menu, just FYI)
+- If tableID is too long, redirect to error page: "Your table ID is too long".
+- If the user has created 3 tables in the last minute, set a state value for countdown (should be exposed in a countdown context) and show the countdown page for as long as the countdown exists, also show a back button so the user can immediately join a table that already exists.
+	- This is just FYI, the main menu page only needs to handle setting state when a rate limiting response is given
+- Select from one of three public games
+- Search bar to filter the public games list
+- Button: "Join Table", disabled if no public table is selected, enabled if one is selected from the list.
+- On submit, attempts to join the table.
+- If tableID is too long, redirect to error page.
+- If table is full, show a "table full" error page, and a back button.
+- If table does not exist, create it and join.
+- Menu navigation to settings page (sound controls, persistent across sessions).
+- Loading Indicators for components that rely on fetched state
+- Show loading spinners or progress bars during network requests (e.g., when creating/joining a table).
+- Logout
+- Button: "Logout" (optional, but standard for Google-authenticated apps).

+Key Behaviors

+- TableID Validation: Any tableID input longer than 20 characters sends user to an error page.
+- Rate Limiting: If user tries to create more than 3 tables/minute, redirect to countdown page.
+- Table Full Handling: If a join is attempted on a full table (6 players), show an error.
+- Loading States: Always show a loading indicator while waiting for server responses.
+- Persistent Settings: Sound settings are saved and loaded on each login.
+- Public tables list